custom-components/ble_monitor/README.md

 ## INTRODUCTION

-This custom component is an alternative for the standard build in [mitemp_bt](https://www.home-assistant.io/integrations/mitemp_bt/) integration that is available in Home Assistant and has the benifit of supporting much more sensors than the build in component.
+This custom component is an alternative for the standard build in [mitemp_bt](https://www.home-assistant.io/integrations/mitemp_bt/) integration that is available in Home Assistant and supports much more sensors than the build in integration.
 Unlike the original `mitemp_bt` integration, which is getting its data by polling the device with a default five-minute interval, this custom component is parsing the Bluetooth Low Energy packets payload that is constantly emitted by the sensor.
 The packets payload may contain temperature/humidity/battery and other data.
 Advantage of this integration is that it doesn't affect the battery as much as the built-in integration.
 It also solves connection issues some people have with the standard integration (due to passivity and the ability to collect data from multiple bt-interfaces simultaneously).
 Read more in the [FAQ](https://github.com/custom-components/ble_monitor/blob/master/faq.md#why-is-this-component-called-passive-and-what-does-it-mean).

 ## SUPPORTED SENSORS